Frequently Asked Questions

 Q: Can I use lab-work I have already done?

 A: You may provide us with any lab work, bone density, mammograms, PAP smears, Prostate exams, or other diagnostic tests you have had done in the past 2 months.
 Once we review your past labs we may find it necessary to have you complete additional labs including hormone testing to determine your current hormone replacement needs.

 Q: If I decide to start hormone therapy, how much will it cost?

 A: The cost of therapy depends on your individual needs.
 Therefore the following is not an individual quote and each patient is different.
 There are three parts to the cost of bio-identical hormone therapy.

 First, the cost of office visits with the doctor can range in average from $100.00 to $375.00 for the first visit and $85.00 to $400.00 for follow up visits.
 Office visits can usually be submitted to insurance, but each individual insurance company will determine whether or not they will cover the cost of office visits.

-Second, the labs costs range from $250 - $400, but may be covered by your insurance carrier.
-Labs are ordered according to the Blueprint protocol for male and female patients.
+Second, the labs costs may be covered by your insurance and we will coordinate this with you.
+If your insurance will not cover your lab costs, we national contracts in-place with Quest and Labcorp.
+Costs are estimated at about $300 for a comprehensive hormone panel.
+Initial Llabs are ordered according to the protocol established by your provider.
 Follow-up labs will vary depending on the hormone therapy prescribed and the frequency of re-resting needed.